joutvhu/publish-android/README.md

 # Publish Android

-This GitHub Action to upload a Android release (.apk or .aab) to the Google Play Store
+This GitHub Action to upload an Android release (.apk or .aab) to the Google Play Store.

 ## Usage